ch3gr/houdini_axidraw_plot/README.md

 ## Installation
-You will need Houdini 18.5 running Python3.7 .
-By default houdini ship with Python2.7 so you may need to instal the appropriate build. https://www.sidefx.com/download/daily-builds/
+If you use Houdini 18, make sure you have a Python3.7 build.
+By default houdini 18 ship with Python2.7 so you may need to instal the appropriate build. https://www.sidefx.com/download/daily-builds/